thehq/python-crossbarhttp/README.md

 The library will throw the following exceptions.
 Note that all exceptions subclass from "ClientBaseException" so you can just catch that if you don't want the granularity.

-  - ClientNoCalleeRegistered - Callee was not registered on the router for the specified procedure
   - ClientBadUrl - The specified URL is not a HTTP bridge service
   - ClientBadHost - The specified host name is rejecting the connection
   - ClientMissingParams - The call was missing parameters
   - ClientSignatureError - The signature did not match
+  - ClientNoCalleeRegistered - Callee was not registered on the router for the specified procedure
+  - ClientCallRuntimeError - Procedure triggered an exception

 ## Contributing
 To contribute, fork the repo and submit a pull request.